phpbb/documentation/development/extensions/tutorial_modules.rst

 Module template
 ---------------

-Our ACP module now needs the template file we assigned to it in the module.
+Our ACP module now needs the template file we assigned to it in the `Module class`_.
 We will use ``ext/acme/demo/adm/style/acp_demo_body.html``.

 .. note::

     The ACP differs from the MCP and UCP in that it has its own style.
 The MCP and UCP use the main board style, i.e. prosilver.
-    As a result, ACP template files must be stored in ``./adm/style/`` while MCP and UCP template files are stored in ``./styles/prosilver/template/``.
+    Therefore, ACP template files must be stored in ``./adm/style/`` while MCP and UCP template files are stored in ``./styles/prosilver/template/``.

 .. code-block:: html